acato-plugins/branded-social-images/readme.txt

 = Does this plugin work with third party plugins like Yoast etc.? =

-This plugin will take the title from the page as it is created by ANY SEO-plugin, and if you want, you can change it.
+For existing pages/posts, this plugin will take the title from the page as it is created by ANY SEO-plugin, and if you want, you can change it.
 And if you have used Yoast-SEO to choose an OG:Image, this plugin will use it as well.

 = How do I configure the plugin? =